sjshank/StoreLocator_App/README.md

 # StoreLocator_App

-A MEAN Stack based web application to find and locate nearby stores using zipcode.
+A MEAN Stack based web application to find and locate STORE X on Google MAP within 50KM radius based on Zip-Code.